Danny Schechter: Early life and education

+Career

 During his time in London, Schechter was a Steering Committee member of the American anti-Vietnam war group The Stop-it Committee.
 He met Ruth First and other anti-apartheid activists.
 He joined the African National Congress (ANC) as a part of the organization's "London Recruits", who were tasked with entering South Africa undetected by authorities and conveying communication between exiled members of the ANC and members still in South Africa.
 While in South Africa Schechter attended the funeral of Albert Lutuli who was the President of the African National Congress from 1952 to 1967.

-Schechter was a civil rights worker and the communications director of the Northern Student Movement, and served as a community organizer in a War on Poverty program.
+Schechter was a civil rights worker and the communications director of the Northern Student Movement, and served as a community organizer in a war on poverty program.
 He also worked as an assistant to the Mayor of Detroit in 1966.

 He was a Nieman Fellow in Journalism at Harvard University, where he taught in 1969, and an adjunct professor at the Graduate School of Journalism at Columbia University.

-Media career

-His media career began at Boston radio station WBCN-FM where he would start his show with the line, "This is Danny Schechter, your news dissector".
-The nickname was given to him by accident as he was introduced on-air by a colleague as "the news inspector, the news digester, the news dissector".
-Schechter recalled, 'news dissector' that sounded pretty unique and good, so I basically latched onto it".
+His media career began at Boston radio station WBCN-FM where he would start his show with the line, "This is Danny Schechter, your news dissector."
+The nickname was given to him by accident as he was introduced on-air by a colleague as "the news inspector, the news digester, the news dissector."
+Schechter recalled, 'News dissector' sounded pretty unique and good, so I basically latched onto it."
 He would eventually rise to the position of news director for WBCN-FM.
-Dissecting the news to Schechter meant he reported on the facts of a story, laid the background for the issue and then asserted why media outlets failed to accurately report on the story.
+To Schechter, "dissecting" the news meant he reported the facts of a story, laid the background for the issue, then asserted why media outlets failed to accurately report on the story.
 Schechter described himself as "a participatory journalist, a down-with-the-movement reporter, a manic media maven."
 Among his many interviews was one with John Lennon and Yoko Ono in June 1973.

 Schechter joined the start-up staff at CNN as a producer and later was a producer for the ABC newsmagazine 20/20, responsible for 50 segments of the program; he won two Emmy Awards and was nominated for two others including for a 1983 investigation of President Reagan's plans to fight and recover from all-out nuclear war co-produced with Bill Lichtenstein.

 Schechter assisted musician Steven Van Zandt and record producer Arthur Baker in creating Artists United Against Apartheid, which was a group of musicians who released a protest album in 1985 entitled Sun City.